Skip to main content

 The world is also becoming very competitive.
 Thus, as we say in Hausa, “Idan kana da kyau, ka Æ™ara da wanka”, meaning, “Step up your game”.
 Explore the internet for opportunities (such as scholarships, fellowships, legit jobs, etc.).
 Don’t waste your data or Wi-Fi sub on trivial, often viral topics.
 Stay focused.

 Be a good person – or better than you are today.
-Often, others see your efforts or potential from a distance and contact you.
-I have been approached as such and got others in the same manner.
-So, do good and good will, in sha Allah, come your way.
+Often, others see your efforts or potential from afar and reach out.
+I have been approached in this manner and have had others treated the same way.
+So, do good and goodwill, in sha Allah, come your way.
 Be optimistic.

 May God – that disposes – help us realise our good dreams for 2024 and subsequent years, amin.